A Simple Favor (film): Plot

-Her information leads Stephanie to a yearbook that shows Emily to be a girl named Hope McLanden, who had triplet sisters Charity (who died in the womb) and Faith.
-Stephanie visits their mother Margaret, who explains that at 16, Faith and Hope had set fire to the family house, killing their abusive father, and disappeared.
+Information from Diana leads Stephanie to a summer camp and its yearbook that shows Emily to be a girl named Hope McLanden, who had triplet sisters Charity (who died in the womb) and Faith.
+Stephanie visits the twins' mother Margaret, who explains that at 16, Faith and Hope had set fire to the family house, killing their abusive father, and disappeared.

-While Stephanie is away on her investigative trips, Emily surprises Sean by reappearing, telling him that she has returned for the insurance money and is leaving the country.
+While Stephanie is away on her investigative trips, Emily surprises Sean by reappearing.
+She has returned for the insurance money and is leaving the country.
 Stephanie later contrives to meet with Emily, who confirms the story.

 The sisters fled separately with a plan to reunite later.
 Faith did not turn up as agreed, but reappeared 14 years later.
 An alcoholic and heroin addict, she threatened to turn them both in to the authorities by confessing the patricide unless Emily paid her $1 million.
 Pretending to agree to the demand, Emily staged her own death by drowning Faith in the lake.

 Emily and Stephanie are both angered by Sean's relationship with the other, so Emily convinces Stephanie to frame Sean for Faith's death.
 He is arrested and released on bail.
 Stephanie has a change of heart and stages an argument with Sean in front of Emily in order to incriminate her while police-planted microphones are recording the meeting.
 Stephanie fakes shooting Sean.

 Emily, having predicted their ruse and disabled the microphones, confesses her crimes while holding the pair at gunpoint, saying that she will stage their murder–suicide.
 She shoots Sean in the shoulder and turns the gun on Stephanie, who reveals a hidden camera on her sweater button which is live-streaming the event on her vlog.
 Emily attempts to escape, then turns around outside the house and points her gun at Stephanie.
-Darren, a parent of one of the school students, injures Emily with his car, then the police arrive and arrest her.
+Darren, a parent of one of the school students, hits Emily with his car, then the police arrive and arrest her.

-In the epilogue, it is revealed that Emily has been sentenced to 20 years in prison for the double murder of her father and sister.
+In the epilogue, it is revealed that Emily has been sentenced to 20 years in prison for the murders of her father and sister.
 Sean has become a successful professor at Berkeley, where he currently lives with his son.
-Stephanie's vlog has garnered one million followers; her knack for solving crimes has made her a part-time private detective who has helped successfully solve thirty cold cases.
+Stephanie's vlog has garnered one million followers; her knack for solving crimes has made her a part-time private detective who has successfully helped solve thirty cold cases.